Red Faction: Red Faction: B.E.A.S.T.

+Red Faction: B.E.A.S.T. was an intended spinoff title of the series.
+It was being developed by Locomotive Games and was planned to release on the Nintendo Wii.
+THQ however decided to close down the Locomotive Games studio and cancelled the prototype game in the process.
+While B.E.A.S.T. was never officially announced, a trailer and screenshots leaked on January 15 after the cancellation by THQ employees were released and the game's existence was confirmed.
+The trailer showcased the new Geo-Mod technology along with the Wii's graphical capabilities.
+Further shown features were the third person perspective with accompanying cover system.
+The game's development rights reverted to THQ, who has no plans to continue production.

+The game, as revealed by a leaked video, was primarily a third person shooter.
+The game was being designed entirely around the Wii Remote and would have included Wii MotionPlus technology.
+It featured a cover system akin to Red Faction: Guerrilla and earned positive comparisons to that of Gears of War.
+While having a new game engine being tailored especially for the Wii, the game still would have had integrated series staple Geo-Mod capabilities, which would allow players to use vehicles and weapons to modify the environment, namely terrain and buildings to the point of crumbling or collapsing.

 Other tie-ins

 To tie in with the release of Red Faction: Armageddon, Volition released a downloadable mini-game.
 Red Faction: Battlegrounds is a top-down twin-stick vehicle-based shooter which is available via Xbox Live and PlayStation Network.
 The mini-game was produced by Juice Games for Volition.
 The release date was April 5, 2011, beta invites were sent to a select group of PlayStation Plus subscribers on September 21, 2010.
 The Xbox Live version became backwards compatible on Xbox One on June 23, 2016.
 Red Faction: Origins is a feature-length television movie produced by Syfy that coincided with Red Faction: Armageddon.
 The channel announced the film on April 16, 2010.
 Volition confirmed the title of the film and its May 2011 release date on July 19, 2010.
 The film is set in-between the events of Red Faction: Guerrilla and Armageddon.